-	Actually, reading and discussing theories can’t get us into too much trouble.
-Sometimes it’s just easier when we aren’t expected to put into practice what we’ve learned or think we know.
+Reading and discussing theories in a classroom or conference setting can’t get us into too much trouble.
+Sometimes it’s easier when we aren’t expected to put into practice what we’ve learned or think we know.
 But then when we’re thrown into the ring and actually have to do it… be a parent… teach a classroom full of students… run a meeting or lead a committee… we are amazed at how many truly practical things were left untaught, unsaid.

 Dietrich Bonhoeffer, that noted theologian, was truly adamant about getting involved.
 Christianity is something to be lived, not discussed to its death.
 His pupils remembered his impatience with “the helpless exchange of open-ended questions.”
 It reminds me of Paul’s second letter to Timothy when he said, “The Spirit God gave us does not make us timid, but gives us power, love and self-discipline”(2 Tim 1:7).